-As part of our commitment to continue to build an inclusive culture and tackle racial inequality, we established a ColourBrave Charity Committee, made up of people from across the firm.
-Their role is to help allocate grants and develop volunteering opportunities to increase our support for Black-led social enterprises, as well as charities with ethnic minority beneficiaries.
+As part of our commitment to continue to build an inclusive culture and tackle racial inequality, we established a ColourBrave Charity Committee in 2020, made up of people from across the firm.
+Their role is to help allocate grants and develop volunteering opportunities to increase our support for 25 Black-led social enterprises, as well as charities with Black and ethnic minority beneficiaries.

 These organisations offer a vast range of services for a variety of different beneficiaries across many different regions.
 You can find out more about them below.